-Home to around 1,000 academics and research staff, and more than 1,000 postgraduate research students, our Faculty has a reputation for the quality and impact of its research work.
+Home to around 1,000 academics and research staff, and more than 800 postgraduate researchers, our Faculty has a reputation for the quality and impact of its research work.

 Our vision is to deliver world-class research by providing an environment and infrastructure that attracts, develops and rewards leading researchers.
 Our research addresses important questions, including the major societal challenges which transcend disciplinary boundaries.

 We endeavour to provide the resources, including protecting academic freedom, to enable researchers at all career stages to break new ground, work across interdisciplinary boundaries where appropriate, and develop from being excellent to being among world-leaders.

 Find out more about our academics and how their research shapes the world we live in.